 make && make install

-This example uses RabbitMQ 3.6.9 as an example.
-If the above download link has expired, or if you want to use other RabbitMQ versions, go to rabbitmq-server.
+This document uses downloading RabbitMQ 3.6.9 from the RabbitMQ official website as an example.
+If the download link has expired, or if you want to use other RabbitMQ versions, go to rabbitmq-server and learn more about the installation.

 yum install rabbitmq-server-3.6.9-1.el7.noarch.rpm